continuouspipe/continuouspipe/documentation/content/remote-development/command-init.md

 Flag | Alias | Description
 -----|-------|------------
 `--interactive` | `-i` | Use interactive mode.
-Interactive mode allows you specify a ContinuousPipe username and api key to run commands without a token.
+Interactive mode allows you specify a ContinuousPipe username and API key to run commands without a token.
 `--reset`       | `-r` | Start any partial initializations from the beginning.